ryanto/next-s3-upload/README.md

 ## Help and questions

-This is a new project and I'd love to hear about your experience using it.
+This is a new project and I'd love to hear about your experience using it!
 If you ran into any trouble or have any suggestions please open an [issue](https://github.com/ryanto/next-s3-upload/issues) or contact me on [Twitter](https://twitter.com/ryantotweets).